 Following any incident of harm, it is necessary for the academy to consider if anything could have been done differently.
-Use of a Safeguarding First proforma for internal lessons learnt, can support in identifying under the business model of Safeguarding First what identified changes within the academy need to occur.
+Use of PG:SF proforma for internal lessons learnt, can support in identifying under the business model of PG:SF what identified changes within the academy need to occur.
 This demonstrates how proactive the academy is in continually reviewing its policies and systems in effectively keeping children safe.